AndrewEC/py-encoder/README.md

 be supplied with the `--dictionary` argument.

 ## Quality Metrics
-To run the unit and integration tests simply run the `CreateVenv.ps1` script the run the build script via:
+To run the unit and integration tests simply run the `RunScript.ps1 All` script the run the build script via:
 `python build.py`

 This build script, in addition to the running the unit and mutation tests, will also generate coverage reports,